hrefjeff/sfv_old/things_to_add.md

        For example, saying something like "I can't deal with ~insert character's annoying move here~" lends itself to pinning yourself into a corner.
 Instead, I rephrase the sentence like, "I am currently struggling with ~insert character's annoying move here~".
 That sentence sets the mind to interpret the situation as something you can grow from.
 Mainly because of the word "currently".
 Current = now.
 And just because it's happening now, doesn't mean it always will be.
 You can grow.
        In order to be successful, I believe you need to have the idea that you can cultivate a skill.
 If you just outright say

-## How I went about getting better
+## How I went about getting better at Street Fighter 5

+In a previous post I made it a goal to explain something I didn't understand when I first started SF5.
+So today's topic will be "How to improve in SF5" since it is one of the things I had.
+The aim of this goal has 2 parts.
+First, by sharing my personal experience of banging my head against a wall, I will hopefully save some bruises for whoever else is going through the same process.
+Secondly, it is an evaluation of myself to see if I'm using all of my resources to get better.

-I recently had a friend (yizzzy) refer me to some videos on getting better in Street Fighter 5.
-The video is called, "7 Tips For Improving In SFV" and can be found by clicking [here](https://www.youtube.com/watch?v=B7qFzQF9Iw8).
-In my time with SF5 I have touched on each one of these points at least once and I'd like to share my experiences with each step and put my 2 cents in why and how to follow these steps.
+Recently, my friend [yizzzy](https://twitter.com/YichiYen) shared a video with me on getting better in Street Fighter 5.
+It's called "7 Tips For Improving In SFV" and can be found by clicking [here](https://www.youtube.com/watch?v=B7qFzQF9Iw8).
+In my time with SF5 I have touched on each one of these points at least once and I'd like to share my experiences with each step and put my 2 cents in on the topics.

 So without further ado, here's a summary of how I personally went about getting better at SF5 using the points from the video as a guideline:

+0. GO TO YOUR LOCAL FIGHTING GAME MEETUPS!

+    This isn't in the video but I had to find somewhere early to stress this.

 1. Study your replays

-  I definitely do this because of the sheer convinience going on CFN and watching replays with both "_key display_" and "_frame data_" on.
-One thing I could do better though is to analyze buttons my opponent is pressing on wakeup or when they get counter hit.
-I believe Chris T. goes back to his replays he played a couple weeks prior so he is kind of looking at the replay with a fresh pair of eyes.
+  I wholeheartedly agree with doing this because of the great job Capcom has done with SFV's replay abilities.
+I'll constantly go on CFN (capcom fighter's network) and watch replays with both of the options "_key display_" and "_frame data_" turned on.
+Just like in the video, I believe replays of your losses provide you a great basis for what you can work on.
+I believe Chris Tatarian (a SoCal Ken player) does this thing where he searches for a replay of his that dates back to to a couple weeks prior so he is kind of looking at the replay with a fresh pair of eyes.

-  I'll analyze my game in 2 phases when I watch a replay of my game.
+  But Jeffrey, what am I looking for in my a replays?
+Glad you asked!
+I'll analyze my game by watching my replay in 2 phases.
 The first time I watch the replay, I'll watch it full speed and without interruption/pauses to get a wholistic view of what's going on in the match.
 Then I'll watch it a 2nd time and target any specific details I could work on.

-  The specific details I draw from my replays are by following [Frame Advantages' approach](https://www.youtube.com/watch?v=SJV-K0rLOC0).
+The details I target, or find most important in getting better, is by using [Frame Advantages' approach](https://www.youtube.com/watch?v=SJV-K0rLOC0).
 So I'll do what Tyrant and Packz recommend which is to answer these 3 questions when watching the replays:
   * How did I take damage?
   * I can I optimize my damage?
   * How did I get into the bad situation in the first place?